-- Any work on electrical devices may only be carried out by a qualified electrician. - Before carrying out any work, disconnect the unit from the power supply and secure it against accidental switch-on. - Any damage to the pump connection cable should only ever be rectified by a qualified electrician. - Follow the installation and operating instructions for the pump, level control device and other accessories. - Never poke around in the motor openings or insert anything into them. - After completing the work, refit previously dismantled protective devices, for example, terminal box covers or coupling covers.
+- Any work on electrical devices may only be carried out by a qualified electrician. - Before carrying out any work, disconnect the unit from the power supply and secure it against accidental switch-on. - Any damage to the pump connection cable should only ever be rectified by a qualified electrician. - Never poke around in the openings of the motor or electronic module or insert anything into them. - Follow the installation and operating instructions for the pump, level control device and other accessories. - After completing the work, refit previously dismantled protective devices, for example, covers or coupling covers.